 Criterion Score: 2

 Pangasius are a fed species, requiring a commercial diet containing fish and vegetable proteins and oils.
 Feed for ASC certified pangasius is traceable and is required to be responsibly sourced as far as possible.
 Pangasius require a low amount of fishmeal and fish oil in their diet making them a net protein producers rather than consumers, which in turn can contribute to future food security.

 Criterion Score: 0

 Pangasius have a number of environmental issues associated with their production, many of which are mitigated by the ASC certification standard.
 These include: freshwater impacts and use; habitat impacts; chemical use, escape risk, limits on discharges to the surrounding environment and the use of lethal predator control.
-However the issue of disease risk and data collection need to improve.
+However the issue of disease risk and data collection requires improvement in ASC certified pangasius.